Mariners lining up their rotation as spring camp moves into closing days

 Hernandez is — no surprise — slotted to start the season opener for the ninth straight year when the Mariners play the Astros on April 3 in Houston.
 His final tuneup will be a tapered three-inning start Tuesday against Arizona.

-With Houston planning to start right-hander Dallas Keuchel, the opener will be a matchup of former Cy Young Award winners looking to bounce back from disappointing and injury-interrupted seasons.
+With Houston planning to start left-hander Dallas Keuchel, the opener will be a matchup of former Cy Young Award winners looking to bounce back from disappointing and injury-interrupted seasons.

 Hernandez was 11-8 with a 3.82 ERA over 21 starts, while Keuchel was 9-12 and 4.55 in 26 starts.
 Hernandez missed two months because of a strained calf; Keuchel was sidelined for the season’s final five weeks because of shoulder inflammation.